Annoyance is at the top when in dialogue with an inept respondent. People tend to lose their temper when their intentions are not grasped correctly.

 Currently, most of the eCommerce websites do not provide unique eCommerce search features for shoppers to get them their desired result.

-Thus, I come up with the thought of Purpose-based search query as a unique eCommerce feature.
+Thus, I come up with the thought of a Purpose-based search query as a unique eCommerce feature.

-If you look at the above examples, you will find that customers want to explain their need depending on the purpose of shopping.
+If you look at the above examples, you will find that customers want to explain their needs depending on the purpose of shopping.

 A human mind can understand the difference between garden furniture and office furniture or dress for a friend’s event and picnic.
 But what about a shopping website search engine?